stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that the `TestRenderer.create()` is called inside `TestRenderer.act()`, which is returned by `beforeAll()`.
 This is done to make `create()` async, and wait for it before running the tests.
-This ensures that all the initial hooks, mutations etc. take effect before the tests.
+This ensures that all the initial hooks, mutations, etc. take effect before the tests.

 The first test is quite small: we simply wanna check if todos are loaded when the component mounts.